Annual climate statement 2016

 Accessing Australia's climate change datasets

-The Bureau collects, manages and safeguards Australia's climate archive.
+The Bureau collects, manages and safeguards Australia's climate data archive.
 Several datasets have been developed from this archive to identify, monitor and attribute changes in the Australian climate.
 You can access these datasets on our website.

 - 03 9669 4057